Reward Learning through Ranking Mean Squared Error: Experimental Setup and Results

 \subsection{Offline Feedback Experiments}

-\paragraph{Experimental Setup} We evaluate RbRL and R4 in the offline feedback setting in OpenAI Gymdomains \texttt{Reacher}, \texttt{Inverted Double Pendulum}, and \texttt{Half Cheetah}.
+\paragraph{Experimental Setup.} We evaluate RbRL and R4 in the offline feedback setting in OpenAI Gym domains: \texttt{Reacher}, \texttt{Inverted Double Pendulum}, and \texttt{Half Cheetah}.
 In this setting, a reward model is trained on a static dataset of feedback, as opposed to the online feedback setting, where feedback is collected iteratively during RL training.
-The offline setup avoids additional choices such as the feedback frequency or trajectory sampling method, reducing the number of hyperparameters and allowing us to better isolate the impact of the learning objective.
+The offline setup avoids additional hyperparameter choices such as the feedback frequency or trajectory sampling method, allowing us to better isolate the impact of the learning objective.
 While it also serves to show that R4 extends to offline settings, our primary goal is to demonstrate the performance gains that come specifically from replacing the RbRL loss with the R4 loss, rMSE.

-To obtain offline trajectories, we train a Soft Actor-Critic (SAC) \citep{sac} agent from Stable-Baselines3 \citep{stable-baselines3} using the environment’s reward function and store the resulting trajectories along with their ground-truth returns.
-To systematically evaluate performance, we then use a simulated teacher that assigns scalar ratings to each trajectory based on its ground-truth return.
+To obtain offline trajectories, we train a Soft Actor-Critic (SAC) agent \citep{sac} from Stable-Baselines3 \citep{stable-baselines3} using the environment reward function and store the resulting trajectories along with their environment returns.
+To systematically evaluate performance, we generate simulated ratings that assign scalar scores to each trajectory based on its environment return.
 Specifically, we define a set of return thresholds, where each trajectory is labeled according to the return bin it falls into, such that any trajectory $\tau_i$ with return $b[k] \leq G(\tau_i) < b[k+1]$ is assigned rating class $c(\tau_i)=k$.
 We then construct a balanced dataset by sampling an equal number of trajectories from each class, with $\mathcal{D}_k$ denoting the subset for class $k$ and \( \mathcal{D} = \bigcup_{k=0}^{n-1} \mathcal{D}_k \).